Kh1606/Projects/RiceLeaf-Image Classification/README.md

 This repository contains a project for classifying diseases in rice leaves using machine learning techniques, specifically leveraging PyTorch and the ResNet18 model.
 The notebook walks through dataset preparation, model training, and evaluation processes.

+All steps in one .ipynb file, because I use Jupyter Lab and I think its best tool for Deep Learning projects.

 ## Project Overview

 The goal of this project is to create a classifier that can accurately identify different diseases affecting rice leaves.
 The dataset used for training is sourced from Kaggle and contains multiple classes of rice leaf diseases.